 Brominated Vegetable Oil, Flame Retardants, and Bromine Toxicity

 In 2014, the Coca-Cola and PepsiCo companies announced that they would eliminate BVO from their products.
+Coco-Cola said that they would remove the additive by the end of the year.
 PepsiCo gave no timeline for the elimination.
-As of December, 2016, the company's website still listed brominated vegetable oil as an ingredient in Mountain Dew.
-In addition, when I checked the product in my local supermarket in Canada, BVO was on the ingredient list.
+As of March 2018, the company's website still listed brominated vegetable oil as an ingredient in Mountain Dew.

 Bromism Caused by Soft Drink Consumption

 There is evidence that BVO is harmful at high doses.
 Many people ingesting soft drinks may never reach a sufficient dosage to cause harm, but the literature shows that some people have.
-Excess BVO may cause a condition called bromism.
+An excessive intake of BVO may cause a condition called bromism.
 Two examples of this condition are described below.

 The patient required hemodialysis in order to recover.
 In hemodialysis, the patient’s blood is sent through a device which acts as an artificial kidney, removing specific chemicals from the blood.

 A 2012 study at the University of Hohenheim in Germany found that after people had consumed “several” drinks containing brominated vegetable oil every day for an unspecified length of time, they experienced a headache, fatigue, memory loss, and loss of muscle coordination.

 In 2003, a report in the New England Journal of Medicine described a case of bromoderma that developed in someone who had been drinking eight liters of a soft drink containing BVO every day for several months.
 Bromoderma is a skin condition in which red pustules appear on the skin after exposure to bromine or bromide.
 Bromide and bromine are related chemicals.
 Bromide ions are produced from bromine atoms.